 Rules 4601 through 4609 are used by LDCs to revise gas rates on an expedited basis.
 These rules provide instructions for the filing of: (1) gas cost adjustment applications; (2) annual gas purchase plan submittals; and (3) annual gas purchase reports.
-The purpose of the Gas Cost Adjustment is to enable utilities LDCs, on an expedited basis, to reflect in their rates for gas sales and gas transportation services, as applicable, the increases or decreases in gas costs, including (but not limited to) gas commodity costs and upstream services costs.
+The purpose of the Gas Cost Adjustment is to enable utilities LDCs, on an expedited basis, to reflect in their rates for gas sales and gas transportation services as applicable, the increases or decreases in gas costs, including (but not limited to) gas commodity costs and upstream services costs.
 The purpose of the Gas Purchase Plan is to describe the utility's LDC's plan for purchases of gas commodity and upstream services in order to meet the forecasted demand for sales gas service and gas transportation service during each month of the gas purchase year.
-The purpose of the Gas Purchase Report is to present the utility's LDC's actual purchases of gas commodity and upstream services and upstream services of gas commodity and upstream service during each month of the gas purchase year.
+The purpose of the Gas Purchase Report is to present the utility's LDC's actual purchases of gas commodity and upstream services during each month of the gas purchase year.